Partial Evaluations and the Compositional Structure of the Bar Construction: Preliminaries on monads

 We now define the various properties of monads relating to (weakly) cartesian squares which we use throughout the paper.
 The interested reader can find more details in \cite{weakweber} and \cite{CHJ}.

 \begin{defn} A monad $(T,\eta,\mu)$ is called \emph{BC} if $T$ preserves weak pullbacks and the multiplication $\mu$ is weakly cartesian. \end{defn}

-``BC'' stands for ``Beck-Chevalley'', and follows the terminology of \cite{CHJ}.
+``BC'' stands for ``Beck--Chevalley'', and follows the terminology of \cite{CHJ}.
 As we will see, the BC property, and in particular weak cartesianness of $\mu$, is closely related to the problem of composing partial evaluations (see \Cref{composition} for the details).

-\begin{ex} The convex combinations monad or distribution monad\footnote{See e.g.~\cite[Section~6.2]{FP} for the detailed definition.}, usually denoted by $D$, is BC.
+\begin{ex} The convex-combination monad or distribution monad,\footnote{See e.g.~\cite[Section~6.2]{FP} for the detailed definition.} usually denoted by $D$, is BC.
 It is known that the multiplication transformation is weakly cartesian (\cite[Proposition~6.4]{FP}).
-To show moreover that the functor $D$ preserves weak pullbacks, we will use a construction sometimes known as \emph{conditional product}\footnote{We refer to Simpson's~\cite[Section~6]{simpson_independence} for a categorical treatment which is especially close to what we use here.}.
-Let
+To show moreover that the functor $D$ preserves weak pullbacks, we will use a construction sometimes known as \emph{conditional product}.\footnote{We refer to Simpson's~\cite[Section~6]{simpson_independence} for a categorical treatment which is especially close to what we use here.} Let

 be a (strong) pullback in $\cat{Set}$.
 In particular, we have